-The Co-operative provides a defined contribution plan, with costs charged to earnings for services rendered by employees during the year.
+The Co-operative provides a defined contribution plan, with costs charged to comprehensive income for services rendered by employees during the year.
 With this plan, the Co-operative and the majority of its employees make contributions to one multi-employer defined contribution plan.
-The Co-operative's total contribution expense for this plan in 2015 was \$7 million (2014 - \$7 million).
+The Co-operative's total contribution expense for these plans in 2016 is \$9 (2015 - \$7).